HHachem001/CtL_Final/README.md

    - Access detailed course notes organized by topics.
    - Search for specific content.
    - Utilize AI-powered content recommendations.

+4. **IRS Code Extractor**:
+   - Upload PDF of a case or article
+   - Utilize RegEx to extract IRS Codes referenced in document

 ## Technologies Used